CUBRID/cubrid-manual/en/sql/function/string_fn.rst

     :param replacement_string: Specifies the string to replace the matched string by *pattern_string*.
 If the value is **NULL**, **NULL** is returned.
     :param position: Specifies the position of the *string* to start the search.
 If the value is ommitted, the default value 1 is applied.
 If the value is negative or zero, an error will be returned.
 If the value is **NULL**, **NULL** is returned
     :param occurrence: Specifies the occurrence of replacement.
 If the value is ommitted, the default value 0 is applied.
 If the value is negative, an error will be returned.
 If the value is **NULL**, **NULL** is returned.
     :param match_type: Specifies the string to change default matching behavior of the function.
-If the value is ommitted, the default value 'c' is applied.
+If the value is ommitted, the default value 'i' is applied.
+If the value is other than 'c' or 'i', an error will be returned.
 If the value is **NULL**, **NULL** is returned.
     :rtype: STRING

 .. code-block:: sql